Yiming-Miao/Calorie-Predictor/README.md

 -  web or app which accept input images
 -  a model that can recognize foods images
 -  a calorie table of each foods

+# Product Review
+We have found several apps in Apple Store that are related to calorie predicting.
+The first one we downloaded from Apple Store was called "Lose it!".
+In this app, the users could enter their weight and height.
+Then users could set a goal of how much weight they are going to lose.
+However, the users cannot upload their food images in order to get the food's calorie predicted value automaticly.
+This app only allows the users to upload their food images, choose the types of food and add the grams of food.
+Therefore, the main purpose of this app is just recording users' everyday calorie intake manually.
+The second app we downloaded is called "Calorie Mama".
+In this app, it can classify the food type automatically, but still it needs manually inputing the weight of the food.
+The third one we